noeg18/My-Projects/README.md

 ### What I have done so far

-I have read many papers around the topic to understand how accuracy has been evaluated in the past:
+I have read many papers around the topic to understand how correctness has been evaluated in the past:

 | Paper                          | What I Found Interesting                            |
 |------------------------------------|----------------------------------------------------|